nickdimeglio/twitter-for-ios/README.md

 # Twitter - Part II

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+This is a twitter iOS app to view, compose, favorite, and retweet tweets.

 ## User Stories